tastyigniter/docs/extend/extensions.md

 ### Naming your extension

 The first step in creating an extension is to select a **Namespace** and **Short Name** for it.
-This extension name **Namespace.ShortName** is used to refer to your extension by core TastyIgnier.
+This extension name ** Namespace.ShortName** is used to refer to your extension by core TastyIgniter.
 The namespace will be used as your author code when publishing your extensions on the [TastyIgniter marketplace](https://tastyigniter.com/marketplace).

 Both namespace and extension name must follow these important rules:

 - Only letters must be provided.
 - Folder names must be lowercase, as shown in the directory structure example.
 - Should not contain spaces.
 - Must be unique.
 The name of your extension should not be the same with any other extension or theme.

-Here's an example: **Igniter.HelloWorld**
+Here's an example: **Acme.HelloWorld**

-Given the above example **Igniter.HelloWorld**, creating an extension is pretty simple and straightforward, simply call the following command from the application directory to generate a basic extension directory and files:
+Given the above example **Acme.HelloWorld**, creating an extension is pretty simple and straightforward, simply call the following command from the application directory to generate a basic extension directory and files:

 ```bash
 php artisan create:extension Igniter.HelloWorld